jfdeg/scientific_benchmarks/README.md

 List of available benchmarks :

-* MatrixMul : computes a complex matrix-matrix multiplication using the gemm function.
+* CovarianceMatrixEstimation : computes the covariance matrix of N vectors of size N using a matrix-matrix multiplication (gemm)

 ## Setup